4 Best Tennis Racquets for Control (2022)

 Control

-The gravity pro is the most control oriented racquet in the gravity line-up due to it’s hefty strung weight and denser 18×20 string pattern.
-Control is one of the most impressive feature of this racquet.
+The Head Gravity Pro is the most control-oriented racquet in the gravity line-up due to its hefty strung weight and denser 18×20 string pattern.
+Control is one of the most impressive features of this racquet.

 Feel

-The gravity pro has very amazing feel due to its head signature technology called Graphene 360+ which is optimized energy transfer and the innovative spiralfiber tech. placed on the shoulder area accompany the frame in its deformation and provide greater flex and clean feeling at impact.
+The Head Gravity Pro has an amazing feel due to its signature head technology, called Graphene 360+, which optimises energy transfer, and its innovative spiral fibre technology. placed on the shoulder area accompany the frame in its deformation and provide greater flex and a clean feeling at impact.

 Groundstrokes